Chaotic dynamics creates and destroys branched flow: Methods

 The small deflection condition still enables a further simplification.
 It is possible to neglect longitudinal dynamics and concentrate only in the transverse direction.
 In this work, we focus on two-dimensional branched flow.
 Therefore, by ignoring the longitudinal direction, we are reducing the problem to just one dimension.
 This is the quasi-2D approximation \cite{kaplan2002statistics}, where the motion associated to the transverse ($y$) and longitudinal ($x$) directions is described by

 Here $k$ is a constant that can be set equal to one without loss of generality and $V(x,y)$ represents the two-dimensional potential.
-By construction, there is no backscattering in the quasi-2D approximation.
+By construction, there is no backscattering in this approximation.
+Notice that quasi-2D dynamics in a weak Hamiltonian potential is similar to the paraxial approximation in optics considering the wave propagation along one direction with small transverse variations.

 Given the trivial dynamics along the longitudinal axis, we can reduce the model even further and get the a discrete map for the transverse dynamics

 This area-preserving map is usually referred to as the kick and drift map~\cite{heller2021branched}.